che-incubator/chectl/README.md

 ## `chectl workspace:delete WORKSPACE`

-delete a stopped workspace - use workspace:stop to stop the workspace before deleting it
+Delete a stopped workspace - use workspace:stop to stop the workspace before deleting it

 ```
 USAGE